evilmartians/redprints-cfp/README.md

 ### Multiple forms / submission flows

-The apps supports handling different submission types (i.e., different forms).
+The app supports handling different submission types (i.e., different forms).
 For example, if you want to have a separate form for workshops and lightning talks (with different verbiage), you can add another CFP configuration:

 ```yml
 - id: primary